OpenVPN/openvpn3/README.rst

 OpenVPN 3 is currently used in production as the core of the OpenVPN Connect clients for iOS, Android, Linux, Windows, and Mac OS X.

-NOTE: As of 2017, OpenVPN 3 is primarily of interest to developers, as it does not yet replicate the full functionality of OpenVPN 2.x.
+NOTE: OpenVPN 3 does not currently implement server functionality.
-In particular, server functionality is not yet implemented.

 .. contents:: Table of Contents